z-huang/Tickscribe/README.md

 ## 📜 License:

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the `LICENSE` file for more details. *(Ensure you have a LICENSE file in your repository.)*
+This project is licensed under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.html).
+See the `LICENSE` file for more details.